Scaling LLM Codegen Past the One-Shot Demo

 So what’s actually happening across these eight steps?
 You’re doing what good engineering has always demanded: understanding the problem before solving it, breaking big things into small things, and verifying each piece before moving to the next.
 The LLM doesn’t change the fundamentals.
 It just makes the cost of each step low enough that there’s no excuse to skip them.

 Harper’s workflow is the right starting point.
-But structure is what carries you from prototype to product.
+Structure is what carries you past the prototype.
 Decompose, specify, isolate, verify.
-That’s the whole game.
+Then keep the loop small enough that you can still inspect what came out.